-I wrote a post about this experience on the Tall And True blog in 2018.
-And on reading the Auschwitz Memorial’s Facebook post, I re-read and shared it.
+I wrote a post about this experience on the Tall And True writer’s website blog in 2018.
+And after reading the Auschwitz Memorial’s Facebook post, I re-read and shared it.
 I was surprised to find I hadn’t also posted it on my personal blog.

-So here it is, my homage to Anne Frank and her diary.
+So here is my homage to Anne Frank and her diary.
 A reminder of the worst and best of humanity.

 Diary of Anne Frank Blog Post (February 2018)

-Like many of my age, I learnt of Anne Frank’s story as a kid at school.
-But it wasn’t until I was in my early thirties, living in England, that I appreciated the full grace and horror of her diaries.
-A production of The Diary of Anne Frank at the Theatre Royal in Brighton where I then lived, was soon followed by reading the Pan edition of her diary and a visit to the Anne Frank House in Amsterdam.
+Like many of age, I learned of Anne Frank’s story as a kid at school.
+But it wasn’t until my thirties, living in England, that I appreciated the full grace and horror of her life.
+I saw a Brighton theatre production of The Diary of Anne Frank, read the Pan edition of the diary, and visited the Anne Frank House museum in Amsterdam.

 And this makes it all the more difficult to comprehend how the Frank family and friends survived in secret hiding for so long, from July 1942, as diarised by the teenage Anne.
 Only to be eventually betrayed and discovered by the Nazis in August 1944.
 And for all but her father, Otto, to perish in the Holocaust concentration camps.